deepaksprojects/Linkdin-Clone/README.md

 # Linkdin-Clone
 I developed a replica of Linkedin which almost function like LinkedIn.
-The tech stack which I used are React.js, Redux, firebase.
+The tech stacks which I used are React.js, Redux, firebase.
 - It is fully responsive and has an upload and sign-in and sign-out functionality.
 - I used react hooks, firebase storage, firebase database to cater to the functional needs of the project.
 - I integrated google sign-in to make the login flow much faster.